wwk3j/sshPostGIS/arcmap2psql2geoserver/README.txt

 4. Click apply and ok.

 Features:
-Facilitates the transferring of a shapefile from a PostGIS database to a GeoServer
+Facilitates the transferring of a shapefile from a PostGIS database to a GeoServer via an ArcMap toolscript

 How to Use:
 Click the script tool and fill in accordingly the fields dealing with ArcMap first, then PostGis, and finally GeoServer.
+***Make sure to follow standard naming procedure of ArcMap (i.e. no spaces, no punctuation, starting with a letter, etc.)

 Shapefile-a shapefile currently open within the table of contents or what is known as a layer panel
 Note: